kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     - FailedRevokeAccess - Report when COSI fails to revoke access to a bucket, with error message
   - [ ] API .status
     - [x] AccessGranted bool
-    - [ ] ErrorMessage string
+    - [ ] ErrorMessage string - last error message; cleared when provisioning is successful
     - [x] AccountID string
-    - TODO: investigate more
 - BucketClass
   - Does not have events or status
 - BucketAccessClass